schneiderik/alignment/README.md

 A fantasy puzzle adventure for Arduboy

 ## Gameplay
-Gems decend one to three at a time down columns onto the play area.
-Swap columns along with the gems currently on them to control where they land.
-Align gems in groups of three or more to clear them and attack an enemy.
-Each column represents a fantasy weapon.
-Horizontal matches attack with multiple weapons, and vertical matches trigger a more powerful attack with a single weapon.
-Matching more blocks create combos for more powerful attacks.
-The level is complete whent the enemy's health reaches zero.
+Gems decend two at a time down rows onto the play area.
+Swap rows along with the gems currently on them to control where they land.
+Match two gems to clear them and attack an enemy.
+Each row represents a fantasy weapon which affect enemies differently.
+The level is complete when the enemy's health reaches zero.
 A player has three health.
 Health is lost if gems in a column exceed the max.
 Additionally, all gems in that column are cleared.
-The game is over if all three health are lost.
+The game is over if all three health are lost or the player defeats the evil sorcerer.

 ## Features